MystenLabs/sui/doc/src/learn/sponsored-transactions.md

 ### GasLessTransactionData

-GasLessTransactionData is basically `TransactionData` less `GasData`.
+`GasLessTransactionData` is basically `TransactionData` without `GasData`.
 It is not a sui-core data structure, but it is only an interface between user and sponsor.

-The following example constructs a GasLessTransactionData  object.
+The following example constructs a `GasLessTransactionData`  object.

 ```rust
 pub struct GasLessTransactionData {